wait-what/waitwhat.sh/content/projects/rust_grid.md

 ## Why?
 I was trying to implement [Game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in rust, and I needed a way to store the grid in memory.
 I made a huge grid and it overflowed the stack, so I made a cool library to store it in a 2D Vec.

 I later found out that [better ones](https://crates.io/crates/grid) already exist, but it was too late.
-At least I made and [published a crate](https://crates.io/crates/rust-grid) - it was fun.
+At least I made and [published a crate](https://crates.io/crates/rust-grid) for the first time - it was fun.

 ## Example
 ```rs